dcherian/tidy-xarray/README.md

 # tidy-xarray

 Authors: Emma Marshall.
-Deepak Cherian, Scott Henderson This is a project aiming to define a `tidy` definition for array datasets represented by Xarray data structures.
+Deepak Cherian, Scott Henderson
+This is a project aiming to define a `tidy` framework for array datasets represented by Xarray data structures.
 Currently, we focus on geospatial use-cases and remote sensing datasets.
 We welcome community contributions, specifically from those working with model output datasets.

 ## What is tidy data?